kevinmaes/generation-art/readme.md

 - **Stage 2-3**: Client-side visualization of safe data only
 - **No raw GEDCOM data** ever leaves your machine

+## 📋 Development Guidelines

+### GEDCOM Standards

+When working with GEDCOM data, tags, or parsing:

+- Always reference `design-specs/gedcom-condensed.md` for tag definitions
+- Follow GEDCOM 5.5.1 standards for data structures
+- Validate against the specification for compliance

 ## 🎯 Key Features

 - ✅ **GEDCOM 5.5.1 parsing** with custom lightweight parser